AymanEldawy/Mateistate-client/work-notes.md

 ## New Notes 12/3/2024

-- [✔️] Fix get Entery Value after insert
+- [✔️] Fix get Entry Value after insert
 - [✔️] Fix Account distributive calculation
 - [✔️] Hide `observe_account_id` and `number` in Entry form
 - [✔️] Fix Open new one in `cach` and `Chq` in contract form